pestrela/music/traktor/README.md

   * more info:  https://github.com/pestrela/music_scripts/tree/master/ddj/3%20Signal%20flows

-## What documentation comes with the Traktor mappings?
+## What documentation comes with your mappings?

 My zip files have a lot of documentation besides the TSI file.
 IMO it has no comparision to the typical mappings avalaible on https://maps.djtechtools.com/ or https://www.traktorbible.com/freaks/default.aspx.